jacobkap/ucrbook/docs/stolen_property.md

     + <\$50
     + \$50-\$199
     + \$200 and up
+    + Pick pocket
+    + Purse snatching
+    + Shoplifting
+    + Stealing from a car (but not stealing the car itself)
+    + Stealing parts of a car, such as the car battery or the tires
+    + Stealing a bicycle
+    + Stealing from a building where the offender is allowed to be in (and is not counted already as shoplifting)
+    + Stealing from a "coin operated machine" which is mainly vending machines
+    + All other thefts
 * Robbery
     + Highway - This is an old term to say a place is outside and in generally accessible and visible areas.
 This includes robberies on public streets and alleys.
     + Commercial building - This is robberies in a business other than ones stated below.
 Includes restaurants, stores, hotels, bars.